Runtii/Runtii/README.md

 - My portfolio -> [**www.runtii.github.io**](https://runtii.github.io/)

-- I have degree in IT engineering from Lublin University of Technology.
+- I have masters degree in IT engineering from Lublin University of Technology.
-- Currently studying IT for a master's degree at Lublin University of Technology.
 - 👀 I’m interested in gaming, history and programming

 <h3 align="left">Connect with me:</h3>